BTBurke/caddy-jwt/README.md

 The following headers will be added to the request that is proxied to your application:

 ```
-X-Token-Claim-User: test
+Token-Claim-User: test
-X-Token-Claim-Role: admin
+Token-Claim-Role: admin
-X-Token-Claim-Logins: 10
+Token-Claim-Logins: 10
-X-Token: <full token string>
+Token: <full token string>
 ```

 Tokens will always be converted to a string.
 If you pass another type in your claims, remember to convert it before you use it.
-The full token string is always passed as `X-Token`.
+The full token string is always passed as `Token`.

 ### Caveats